Zain-Nhlawy/Zain-Nhlawy/README.md

  trying to improve my self in many sectors and solving a real world problems

- you can check my activities in linked in https://www.linkedin.com/in/mohammed-zain-nhlawy-067749363/
+ you can check my activities in linkedin https://www.linkedin.com/in/mohammed-zain-nhlawy-067749363/